CDRT/mk_docs/docs/guides/cv/index.md

 **Main Application**

-- Small business devices now come with the Commercial Vantage preinstalled.
+- Some SMB models now come with the Commercial Vantage preinstalled.
+- Models that are Aura Edition will have a Mode (F8) function key that provides quick access to the new Smart Modes through a modal pop-up widget.
 - Introduction of smart noise-canceling features to enhance audio quality.
 - Automatic adjustment of keyboard backlighting based on ambient lighting conditions.
 - Screen dimming adapts based on user presence detected by the time-of-flight (ToF) sensor.
-- New settings available for managing true wireless earbuds.
+- New settings available for managing Lenovo's True Wireless earbuds.
-- Ability to defer group policies within Lenovo Device Manager (LDM).
 - Feature to predict battery end-of-life for proactive maintenance.
 - Support for human presence detection (HPD) in M90a Gen6 AIO devices.
 - Enables zero touch locking and login when an AIO device is connected to an external monitor.